rafaelruizmorales/Next.js/next-crash-course/README.md

         3. <span style="color: #FF1493">getServerSideProps</span> (Server-side Rendering): Fetch data on each request.

-    - As an example, we are going to use `getStaticProps` on our `index.js` page to get a list of articles from an API.
+    - As an example, we are going to use <span style="color: #FF1493">getStaticProps</span> on our `index.js` page to get a list of articles from an API.
 As you can see, we get the list of articles using the fetch API and when we have them we just return an object with the key `props` and value the `articles`.
 This prop (articles) will be able to be used on our component as a prop!

         - index.js